tikap/tikap/README.md

 Almost all my repositories are private as they were made for experimental development and exploration of technologies.
 They will be made public in the future as development concludes.
 </p>

-To date, there are two public projects listed below:
+To date, there is one public project listed below:

 <h2>
   TikApps